DamonAknuh/Project-1-ML-Street-Walking-Speed/README.md

 ![total loss](https://user-images.githubusercontent.com/36031736/36138060-83028080-10ca-11e8-876c-57f5affb4693.png)
-This picture shows the graph of the total loss of the model over time.
+This picture shows the graph of the total loss of the model over time at around 4,000 steps.
 An ideal model will have a loss under 1.
 Unfortunately I do not think this model will get close to 1.